All accounts of academic misconduct should be reported to the Dean of Student Affairs, Dr. Nick Negrete via the following form:

 Students will be contacted to appear before the committee to share information and answer questions regarding the case.

 Once the committee has heard the case, a recommendation will be made by the committee, and the student will receive an official letter within seven (7) business days from their meeting with the committee.
-In addition, the Associate Dean of Student Affairs will be notified as to the committee’s recommendations, and formal conduct sanctions, up to and including dismissal from the College, imposed by the Student Conduct Office.
-All students may appeal the decision of the Academic Integrity Committee in writing to the Provost or designee within seven business days of the delivery of the letter.
+In addition, the Dean of Student Affairs will be notified as to the committee’s recommendations, and formal conduct sanctions, up to and including dismissal from the College, imposed by the Student Conduct Office.
+All students may appeal the decision of the Academic Integrity Committee in writing to the Vice President of Campus Life or designee within seven business days of the delivery of the letter.